astroumd/lmtoy/docs/unity.md

 ## Script Generator

-There is an experimental script generator, one per *ProjectId*, which generates the SLpipeline.sh commands to process Spectral Line data.
+There is an experimental script generator, one for each *ProjectId*, which generates the SLpipeline.sh commands to process Spectral Line data.
 These "run" files can be processed by **bash** (serial mode), gnu **parallel** and **sbatch_lmtoy.sh**, depending on your computing environment.
 Here is an example, where for convenience